leon-thomm/ryvencore-qt/README.md

 #### Qt Dependency

-I am currently investigating on options for a more scalable replacement for the Qt widgets which ryvencore's components use when running in gui mode.
+I am currently investigating on options for a more scalable replacement for the Qt signals which ryvencore's components use for communication in gui mode.
 Following suggestions of others, I'm especially looking at brokerless message queues like ZeroMQ, NNG right now.
 This might ultimately enable scaling ryvencore into the web with a JS based frontend in the browser.
 That's clearly far far future, but very exciting and a point where contributions by users with more experience with this would be very welcome.

 <!--
 #### Code Generation